-- (j) This should include measures to ensure that organizations are not allocated state funding to promote sex stereotyping and the concept of 'gender identity' in educational institutions, as this constitutes the promotion of discrimination against women and girls. - (k) States ''shall protect the child against all forms of exploitation prejudicial to any aspects of the child's welfare."
+(i) States "agree that the education of the child shall be directed to [t]he preparation of the child for responsible life in a free society, in the spirit of understanding, peace, tolerance, equality of sexes..."
+(UNCRC, Article 29).
+This should include measures to ensure that organizations are not allocated state funding to promote sex stereotyping and the concept of 'gender identity' in educational institutions, as this constitutes the promotion of discrimination against women and girls.

+(j) States "shall protect the child against all other forms of exploitation prejudicial to any aspects of the child's welfare."
 (UNCRC, Article 36).
 This should include effective and appropriate legal measures with a view to abolishing: traditional and emerging practices which enforce sex role stereotypes on girls and boys; diagnosing and treating children as having been 'born in the wrong body' when they do not conform to traditional sex role stereotypes; identifying young people who are same sex attracted as suffering from gender dysphoria; and using medical interventions on children which may result in their sterilization or other permanent harms.